power-devops/powerha_aix/README.md

 ## Documentation

+Documentation is available at https://power-devops.github.io/powerha_aix/.

-As for now the documentation is available using ansible-doc.
-If you already installed the collection you can read the documentation like:
+If you already installed the collection you can read the documentation using ansible-doc:

 ```
 ansible-doc -M ./collections/ansible_collections/powerdevops/powerha_aix/plugins/modules powerdevops.powerha_aix.cluster
 ```

-The web documentation is planned.

 ## Modules